 Their European premiere at Edinburgh Fringe Festival in 2016 earned 'Perhaps Hope' a Total Theatre award nomination in the Circus category, and has fostered relationships and touring opportunities both locally and internationally.

 Since then, Perhaps Hope has toured to New Zealand, Korea and Italy, as well as esteemed arts festivals within Australia.

 Rockie Stone is a physical performer and multi award winning contemporary theatre maker with a drive to create art with circus bodies.
 As much at home handstanding on fellow acrobats or balancing on a tower of chairs as she is hanging on ropes and trapezes, she has performed with Circa and Circus Oz, directed for Slipstream Circus and Westside Circus and is co-founder, Creative Producer and Performer/maker in 3 is a Crowd (Fright or Flight) and Company Here and Now.

 Vincent van Berkel has made a name for himself as a contemporary circus artist with a unique take on the world.
-Hand balancer, acrobatic base and inventor of new skills and apparatus, he also busies himself with poetic and photographic documentation of his life as a circus performer and of the people around him.
-He is a member of Casus Circus (Knee Deep), This Side Up and now the brand new collaboration that is Company Here And Now.
+Hand balancer, acrobatic base and inventor of new skills and apparatus, he also busies himself with photographic documentation of his life as a circus performer and of the people around him.
+Having worked as a creative for Circus Oz's Model Citizens alongside director Rob Tannion, He is a member of Casus Circus, This Side Up, Can't Face and now the timely collaboration that is Company Here And Now.